10 Pros and Cons of Biometric Screening for Corporate Health

 - Storing sensitive data is an issue.
 Once data is collected at a screening event, the next step is to store it securely.
 Storing private data in a way that is totally secure, compliant with local laws, and easy to manage is challenging.
 Ideally, you’ll be able to store all of your data in one single location.
 This allows for seamless integration and ease of management.

 Experience has taught us that building an employee wellness program based on data from biometric screening is one of the best approaches to results-oriented wellness.
 The pros outweigh the cons, and with the right help, your biometric screening can go smoothly and be effective in boosting employee health.
 If you choose to hold biometric screenings as part of your worksite wellness program, make sure you’re familiar with the challenges you’ll face and ways to overcome them.

 Learn About Biometric Data Management

-Want to learn more on how your biometric data can be collected, managed and stored using wellness technology?
+Want to learn more about how your biometric data can be collected, managed, and stored using wellness technology?
+Contact CoreHealth!

 About CoreHealth Technologies

 CoreHealth Technologies Inc. is the leading corporate wellness platform trusted by wellness providers for more than 1000 organizations, ranging from medium-sized businesses to Fortune 500 enterprises.
 At CoreHealth, we believe that developing the best employee wellness programs is all about giving wellness companies the right code, design and access to the latest innovations.
 With the most customization, integrations and reliability of any software in its class, CoreHealth’s powerful platform lets users focus on growing great companies.
 For more information, explore the CoreHealth website.